Fritz Brupbacher: Biography

-Sex education with Paulette Brupbacher

 In 1922 Fritz Brupbacher met the Russian doctor Paulette Gutzeit-Raygrodski, who became his second wife.
-Together they ran the practice in Zurich-Aussersihl for twenty years.
+Together they ran the practice in Zürich-Aussersihl for twenty years.
 Like her husband, Paulette Brupbacher did pioneering work in the field of sex education.
 She appeared at events organized by Fritz Brupbacher, who was responsible for the Communist Party's educational work.
 She took a stand in favor of abortion for medical, economic and social reasons, demanded child benefits, crèches, maternity leave and the funding of contraceptives by the health insurance company.
 After a lecture in 1936, the government council of the canton of Solothurn imposed a ban on public speaking, which was finally upheld by the federal court after an objection.
 The doctor summarized her experiences in 1953 in the book My Patients.

-Freedom fighter and humanist

-Brupbacher's struggle for legal abortion was a continuation of his earlier efforts at birth control.
-During World War II, he wrote the book Soul Hygiene for Healthy Heiden (1943) as a challenge to the totalitarian forces.
-With this he wanted to promote the keeping of the democratic idea and help to continue the traditions of intellectual freedom and independence of Switzerland.
-His last book, The Meaning of Life, was his testament "after the bankruptcy of socialism", the balance sheet of his own work "for the common man who wants to think for himself, who wants to inherit from us, to whom he builds wants to learn from what we have learned."

 Honors

 There is a memorial for Fritz and Paulette Brupbacher at the Hönggerberg cemetery.
-In today's Zurich city district 3, to which the former workers' quarter Aussersihl belongs, a square was named "Brupbacherplatz" in 2009, with one half of the square being dedicated to Fritz Brupbacher and the other to Paulette Brupbacher-Raygrodski.
+In today's Zürich city district 3, to which the former workers' quarter Aussersihl belongs, a square was named "Brupbacherplatz" in 2009, with one half of the square being dedicated to Fritz Brupbacher and the other to Paulette Brupbacher-Raygrodski.